Validating your app’s Metal shader usage

 Print pipeline UIDs

 Shader Validation generates UIDs for all pipelines you process, which you can use as an entry to MTL_SHADER_VALIDATION_ENABLE_PIPELINES and MTL_SHADER_VALIDATION_DISABLE_PIPELINES.
-This is useful in the absence of pipeline labels in the application you want to debug.
+This is useful when your app has no pipeline labels.

 To print the UIDs to Console or a log stream instance, set MTL_SHADER_VALIDATION_DUMP_PIPELINES=1 in your terminal or Xcode Environment Variables Scheme settings.